 Beirut explosions: How you can help

 Thousands of families were affected by the explosion.
-Many of them have slept in shattered homes or temporary accommodation, while also facing the deadly threat of the coronavirus pandemic.
+In the days following the explosion, many families slept in shattered homes or temporary accommodation, while also facing the deadly threat of the coronavirus pandemic.

 "This explosion threatens to push many who were already suffering further into poverty and hunger."